Diggsey/sqlxmq/README.md

 # sqlxmq

-A task queue built on `sqlx` and `PostgreSQL`.
+A job queue built on `sqlx` and `PostgreSQL`.

-This library allows a CRUD application to run background tasks without complicating its deployment.
+This library allows a CRUD application to run background jobs without complicating its deployment.
 The only runtime dependency is `PostgreSQL`, so this is ideal for applications already using a `PostgreSQL` database.

-Although using a SQL database as a task queue means compromising on latency of delivered tasks, there are several show-stopping issues present in ordinary task queues which are avoided altogether.
+Although using a SQL database as a job queue means compromising on latency of delivered jobs, there are several show-stopping issues present in ordinary job queues which are avoided altogether.

-With any other task queue, in-flight tasks are state that is not covered by normal database backups.
-Even if tasks _are_ backed up, there is no way to restore both a database and a task queue to a consistent point-in-time without manually resolving conflicts.
+With most other job queues, in-flight jobs are state that is not covered by normal database backups.
+Even if jobs _are_ backed up, there is no way to restore both a database and a job queue to a consistent point-in-time without manually resolving conflicts.

-By storing tasks in the database, existing backup procedures will store a perfectly consistent state of both in-flight tasks and persistent data.
-Additionally, tasks can be spawned and completed as part of other transactions, making it easy to write correct application code.
+By storing jobs in the database, existing backup procedures will store a perfectly consistent state of both in-flight jobs and persistent data.
+Additionally, jobs can be spawned and completed as part of other transactions, making it easy to write correct application code.

-Leveraging the power of `PostgreSQL`, this task queue offers several features not present in other task queues.
+Leveraging the power of `PostgreSQL`, this job queue offers several features not present in other job queues.

 # Features

-- **Send/receive multiple tasks at once.**
+- **Send/receive multiple jobs at once.**

   This reduces the number of queries to the database.

-- **Send tasks to be executed at a future date and time.**
+- **Send jobs to be executed at a future date and time.**

   Avoids the need for a separate scheduling system.

-- **Reliable delivery of tasks.**
+- **Reliable delivery of jobs.**

 - **Automatic retries with exponential backoff.**

   Number of retries and initial backoff parameters are configurable.

-- **Transactional sending of tasks.**
+- **Transactional sending of jobs.**

-  Avoids sending spurious tasks if a transaction is rolled back.
+  Avoids sending spurious jobs if a transaction is rolled back.

-- **Transactional completion of tasks.**
+- **Transactional completion of jobs.**

-  If all side-effects of a task are updates to the database, this provides true exactly-once execution of tasks.
+  If all side-effects of a job are updates to the database, this provides true exactly-once execution of jobs.

-- **Transactional check-pointing of tasks.**
+- **Transactional check-pointing of jobs.**

-  Long-running tasks can check-point their state to avoid having to restart from the beginning if there is a failure: the next retry can continue from the last check-point.
+  Long-running jobs can check-point their state to avoid having to restart from the beginning if there is a failure: the next retry can continue from the last check-point.

-- **Opt-in strictly ordered task delivery.**
+- **Opt-in strictly ordered job delivery.**

-  Tasks within the same channel will be processed strictly in-order if this option is enabled for the task.
+  Jobs within the same channel will be processed strictly in-order if this option is enabled for the job.

-- **Fair task delivery.**
+- **Fair job delivery.**

-  A channel with a lot of tasks ready to run will not starve a channel with fewer tasks.
+  A channel with a lot of jobs ready to run will not starve a channel with fewer jobs.

 - **Opt-in two-phase commit.**

-  This is particularly useful on an ordered channel where a position can be "reserved" in the task order, but not committed until later.
+  This is particularly useful on an ordered channel where a position can be "reserved" in the job order, but not committed until later.

 - **JSON and/or binary payloads.**

-  Tasks can use whichever is most convenient.
+  Jobs can use whichever is most convenient.

-- **Automatic keep-alive of tasks.**
+- **Automatic keep-alive of jobs.**

-  Long-running tasks will automatically be "kept alive" to prevent them being retried whilst they're still ongoing.
+  Long-running jobs will automatically be "kept alive" to prevent them being retried whilst they're still ongoing.

 - **Concurrency limits.**

-  Specify the minimum and maximum number of concurrent tasks each runner should handle.
+  Specify the minimum and maximum number of concurrent jobs each runner should handle.

-- **Built-in task registry via an attribute macro.**
+- **Built-in job registry via an attribute macro.**

-  Tasks can be easily registered with a runner, and default configuration specified on a per-task basis.
+  Jobs can be easily registered with a runner, and default configuration specified on a per-job basis.

 - **Implicit channels.**

-  Channels are implicitly created and destroyed when tasks are sent and processed, so no setup is required.
+  Channels are implicitly created and destroyed when jobs are sent and processed, so no setup is required.

 - **Channel groups.**